AbinayaPandurangan/react-hands-on-project-table-reservation-app/README.md

-## install the node module - npm install
+# Install the node module - npm install

 Kindly install the node modules using npm install